 30.08.13.
 Quake trashed, abandoned, Christchurch Town Hall, Kilmore St. Town Hall was repaired in 2016

 Brownlee said it was a "lost opportunity."
 I'd part agree, as the Town Hall looked like a crematorium, but the Theatre Precinct in CCDU's Blueprint actually duplicated Town Hall facilities.
-If Brownlee & captive CCDU architects & planners used their brains, they'd see the "lost opportunity" could convert CCDU's loss maker, Convention Centre idea into a combined Convention Centre / Theatre Precinct, with a lot of taxpayers' money saved buying quake trashed land for disparate CSO, Christchurch Music School, Court Theatre...
+If Brownlee & captive CCDU architects & planners used their brains, they'd see the "lost opportunity" could convert CCDU's Blueprint loss maker, Convention Centre idea into a combined Convention Centre / Theatre Precinct, with taxpayers' money saved from buying quake trashed land for disparate CSO, Christchurch Music School, Court Theatre...

 30.08.13.
-Victoria Sq view of abandoned Forsyth Barr left awaiting repairs.
-Abandoned Victoria Square flats right, awaited demolition for CCDU's Blueprint Convention Centre.
+Victoria Sq view, abandoned Forsyth Barr (Crowne Plaza Hotel) left awaiting repairs.
+Abandoned Victoria Square flats right, awaiting demolition for CCDU's Blueprint Convention Centre.
 Foreground Victoria Bridge (later renamed Hamish Hay Bridge) was repaired in 2016

-30.08.13.Victoria Sq view of quake trashed, abandoned Dandelion Fountain & quake trashed, abandoned Christchurch Town Hall, tilted into Avon River.
+30.08.13.Victoria Sq view, quake trashed, abandoned Dandelion Fountain & quake trashed, abandoned Christchurch Town Hall, tilted into Avon River.
 Town Hall was repaired in 2016

 30.08.13.
-Colombo St view of abandoned Forsyth Barr left awaiting repairs.
+Colombo St view, abandoned Forsyth Barr (Crowne Plaza Hotel) left awaiting repairs.
 Isaac Theatre Royal restoration right.
-Foreground demolition sites are CERA's / CCDU's Blueprint Performing Arts Precinct
+Foreground demolition sites - CERA's / CCDU's Blueprint Performing Arts Precinct

 30.08.13.
-Colombo St view of CERA's / CCDU's Blueprint Performing Arts Precinct left.
+Colombo St view, CERA's / CCDU's Blueprint Performing Arts Precinct left.
 Repaired Pacific Tower (Rendezvous Hotel) middle behind.
 The Press rebuild below.
 Repaired Novotel right

 30.08.13.
-Colombo St view of repaired Novotel left.
-Abandoned Camelot Hotel middle awaited demolition for NZ govt's / CERA's Blueprint Central Library rebuild.
-Quake trashed, abandoned Christchurch Cathedral right
+Colombo St view, repaired Novotel left.
+Abandoned Camelot Hotel middle awaiting demolition for NZ National govt's / CERA's Blueprint Central Library rebuild.
+Quake trashed, abandoned Christ Church Cathedral right

 30.08.13.
-Cnr Colombo St / Gloucester St view of CERA's / CCDU's Blueprint Performing Arts Precinct left foreground.
+Cnr Colombo St / Gloucester St view, CERA's / CCDU's Blueprint Performing Arts Precinct left foreground.
 Isaac Theatre Royal restoration behind left.
 Repaired Pacific Tower (Rendezvous Hotel) middle behind.
 The Press rebuild middle.
 Repaired Novotel right

 The Repetory Theatre, Kilmore St was demolished near CERA's N Frame.
-The Majestic (happy clappy church pre quakes) corner Manchester St / Lichfield St, was abandoned in CERA's E Frame.
+The Majestic (happy clappy church pre quakes) cnr Manchester St / Lichfield St, was abandoned in CERA's E Frame.
 (Majestic Theatre was later demolished by CERA).
 The Odeon (non theatre pre quakes) in CERA's S Frame, was part demolished, auditorium exposed to the element for years, flies gone, salvaged fly roof stood on Manchester St pavement, Tuam St facade was protected by shipping containers.
-Isaac Theatre Royal, Gloucester St, was restored in CCDU's so-called Performing Arts Precinct.
-Court Theatre, pre quakes in the Worcester Blvd, Arts Centre (cordoned restoration) had relocated to Addington post quakes & still produced shows for the public.
+Isaac Theatre Royal, Gloucester St, was restored in CCDU's Blueprint Performing Arts Precinct.
+Court Theatre, pre quakes in the Worcester Blvd, Arts Centre (cordoned restoration) had relocated to Addington post quakes & produced public shows.

-Thirty months post 22.02.11 quake, Court Theatre was the only pre quakes, CBD theatre doing productions for the public, yet CERA & Council did nothing about its future.
-A fiasco.
+Thirty months post 22.02.11 quake, Court Theatre was the only pre quakes, CBD theatre doing public shows, yet CERA & Council did nothing about its future.

 Although Crowne Plaza Hotel next door to Town Hall & joining air bridge & the old Convention Centre across the road & joining air bridge were demolished, Council wanted to restore quake trashed Town Hall.
 Most bldgs along Kilmore St, from Manchester St crossing to Colombo St Crossing to Durham St Nth crossing, were demolished.
 Remaining pre quakes bldgs were abandoned.
 The only rebuild so far was Forte Health, an ugly glass box.

 And that was just the Town Hall.
 CCDU's Blueprint Stadium on Turners & Growers site would cost about $300m.
+(Sept 2018 costing - $384 - $561m, The Press 11.09.18).
 There were several more expensive, anchor projects which Parker & Council had agreed to with Isaac's CCDU.
 And CCDU couldn't make up its mind whether to leave the Frame as parkland, or add high density housing.

 Content & pics Copyright Mark JS Esslemont.